Larry-Volz/gmail-to-google-sheets-script/readme.md

 **NeonContracts.gs is the COMPLETE app script copied back down from google script app and is working**

+NeonContracts.gs I wrote based on the original script cloned from below that scrapes e-mails for specific data and then distributes that data into the correct cells in a google spreadsheet.

+It's a good template for that kind of thing if your emails have predictable patterns.
+Notice how I distributed the address by using javascript .subscript and .slice and reversed the string, stripped off the zip since it is predictable (compensating for 5 and 5+4 formats), then stripped off the state since it is predictably book-ended with commmas, city for the same reason and then the rest was the street address.
+Prevented having to compare with states.
+Does not separate between address1 and 2.

-This Google Script can do any search on your Gmail account, and store the results on a sheet file.
+The rest of this Google Script can do any search on your Gmail account, and store the results on a sheet file.

 The search will be made on your gmail account, from your Google Script.
 All data will be changed inside your account, with no external access to it.